Contains the active ingredient, atenolol

 Do not use this product if the tablets change in appearance, colour or taste.

-If it has expired or is damaged or does not seem quite right, return it to your pharmacist for disposal.
+If it has expired or is damaged or does not seem quite right, return it to your pharmacist

 If you are not sure whether you should start taking atenolol, talk to your doctor.

 Tell your doctor if you have allergies to:

 any other medicines including eye drops, or other beta-blocker medicines.